digital-cargo/good-practice-eCommerce/README.md

 ## Acknowledgements

-The initial version of this document is the outcome of the  "Joint ONE Record piloting and transition working group // technical part" at IATA.
-It was orchestrated by Arnaud Lambert of IATA as secretary and [Philipp Billion](https://github.com/DrPhilippBillion) of Lufthansa Cargo as chairman.
+tbd.
+[Philipp Billion](https://github.com/DrPhilippBillion) of Lufthansa Cargo as chairman.

 Special thanks to [Niclas Scheiber](https://github.com/NiclasScheiber), Frankfurt University of Applied Sciences for preparing version 3.0.0 of the
 ONE Record core ontology in coordination with the IATA ONE Record data model focus group.